What types of painkillers are there?

 - Opioid analgesics – e.g. codeine, tramadol, morphine (only available on prescription).

 Usually, your doctor will suggest you try non-opioid analgesics and/or NSAIDs first.
 If these don’t help, or if you sometimes need stronger pain medications, then compound analgesics will usually be the next step for moderate pain, followed by opioid analgesics for very severe pain.
 The reason for this approach is that the stronger medications tend to have more side-effects and can sometimes cause dependency.
+Best strong painkillers you can find on our site.

 The drugs covered in these pages will help with the symptoms of pain and/or inflammation but won’t cure arthritis or other long-term pain conditions.
 Depending on the condition you have, you may need other drugs alongside your pain relief medications to control the disease itself.